openalloc/SwiftSeriesResampler/README.md

 # SwiftSeriesResampler

-Transform a series of coordinate values to a new coordinate space with uniform intervals.
+Transform a series of coordinate values into a new series with uniform intervals.

 Why _SwiftSeriesResampler_?
 A typical use is to prepare a set of coordinates for plotting in a chart, where that chart requires uniform intervals along the x-axis, such as in a time series.